Setting up the model¶

 included (as in the example below), then TCRM assumes the file is

-path.
+stored in the input path.
 If using an automatically

 downloaded dataset, then this file name must match the name